 Research at the Maug site will help us determine the effects of elevated carbon dioxide on an entire natural ecosystem.
 Using this information, we’ll have a better understanding of how the rest of the ocean’s coral reefs may react to global increases in carbon dioxide and acidification.
 If the predictions of the Intergovernmental Panel on Climate Change remain the same, by the end of the century, the impact of ocean acidification on coral reefs around the world will be comparable to what we see on the reefs near Maug’s carbon dioxide seeps today.

 Note: Ian Enochs’ research is part of a larger research mission led by NOAA’s Pacific Island Fisheries Science Center Coral Reef Ecosystem Division and NOAA Research’s Pacific Marine Environmental Lab’s Earth-Ocean Interaction group.
+The research received funding from NOAA's Coral Reef Conservation Program.
 Other partners include NOAA's Office of Ocean Exploration and Research, the National Institute of Standards and Technology, Scripps Institution of Oceanography, the University of Guam, and Open Boat Films.
 NOAA also worked closely with the Commonwealth of the Northern Mariana Islands coral management and monitoring experts in its Division of Coastal Resource Management and the Department of Environmental Quality.
 More information on the research mission is posted online.

 For more information, please contact Monica Allen, director of public affairs for NOAA Research at 301-734-1123 or by email at email@example.com